ClansPulp/Open-Media-Vault-One-Script-Install/README.md

 ## Requirements
 1. Linux VM, machine, Raspberry Pi, etc
-2. Device must have at least 4GB memory (any less and launching bigger applications in the workspace **WILL** fail)
 3. Network connectivity
 4. Assign the Linux host a static IP address
 5. A device to access the GUI from (if using Linux device headless)